sf-wdi-22-23/modules-22/w08-project-2/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) WDI PROJECT 2
 For the second project, you will use your knowledge of front and back-end web development to produce an awesome web application that can be used by friends, family or the wider community online -- and that will benefit your portfolio.
 The type of web application you create is your choice: utilities, social networks, games, mashups, etc. Ensure, however, that the scope of your project is not too large.
-You should be able to create a simple but complete version of the app in the allotted time.
+You should be able to create a simple but polished app in the allotted time.

 **The objective of this project is to:**